selfdefined/web-app/11ty/definitions/blerd.md

 title: Blerd
 slug: blerd
 defined: true
-excerpt: a combination of the words 'black' and 'nerd' to reference someone who is both a nerd and black (of African decent)
+excerpt: a combination of the words 'Black' and 'nerd' to reference someone who is both a nerd and Black.
 speech: noun
 reading:
 ---
-a combination of the words 'black' and 'nerd' to reference someone who is both a nerd and black (of African decent)
+a combination of the words 'Black' and 'nerd' to reference someone who is both a nerd and Black.

 ## Self-Identification